yz89122/myfs/README.md

 Directory is supported!

-> **Notes:** I didn't spend to much time on improving commands, so just thinking it as a stupid shell script.
+> **Notes:** I didn't spend too much time on improving commands, so just thinking it as a stupid shell script.
 But the basic functionalities are good.
 >
 > Ex. `put file ..` won't works, you need to `cd` to it's parent before put this file in.
 > Which means you need to `cd ..` then `put file` or `put file new-name` .